Serhat Çetin: Professional career

 He started his professional career in Efes Pilsen.
 In 2004, he moved to Tekelspor.
 After a successful season, he signed a contract with Galatasaray Cafe Crown.

 He signed with Pınar Karşıyaka in 2006.
 During 2006-07 season, he averaged 10.1 points, 2.9 rebounds, 2.6 assists and 1.1 steals in 30 games.
 With that performance, he drew the attention of Fenerbahçe.

-Before the 2007-08 season, he has been the third transfer of Fenerbahçe after Emir Preldžić and Gašper Vidmar.
+Before the 2007-08 season, he was the third transfer of Fenerbahçe after Emir Preldžić and Gašper Vidmar.
 He spent three seasons there, usually being a role player.

 He went to Beşiktaş Milangaz at the beginning of the 2010-11 season.
 The next year, he had already become an important part of the team.
 Led by coach Ergin Ataman, they won the 2011–12 Turkish Cup Basketball, beating Banvit B.K. and Çetin was named the Turkish Basketball Cup MVP for his performance.
 Beşiktaş went on winning the 2011–12 FIBA EuroChallenge in Debrecen.
 Beşiktaş also won the 2011–12 Turkish Basketball League, completing the treble.